 How often to replace duck valves: If you pump 3 or more times per day, replace duck valves every month.
 If you pump less than 3 times per day, replace every 2-3 months.

 Note: To extend the life of your valves, Spectra recommends avoiding washing valves in the dishwasher.
 Instead, duck valves should be washed in hot, soapy water with a clean brush.

-Valve membranes serve the same purpose as duck values, so you would just need to replace whichever you are using with your pump.
-(Spectra pumps generally come with duck valves and many, but not all, Medela pumps come with valve membranes.)
+serve the same purpose as duck values.
+(Spectra pumps generally come with duck valves and some Medela pumps come with valve membranes.)

 Valve membranes have two pieces – the yellow piece, which is the valve, and the white piece, which is the membrane.

-Not all pumps have backflow protectors.
+Not all pumps have separate backflow protectors.
 Medela pumps, for example, do not have them, while Spectra pumps do.
-If your pump comes with a backflow protector, it is critical that you use it as using your pump without it may void your warranty.

 How often to replace backflow protectors: If you pump 3 or more times per day, replace backflow protectors every 3 months.
 If you pump less than 3 times per day, replace every 6 months.

 are also called flanges, and are the parts that attach to your breasts.
 (Note that you may need a different size than the one that comes with your pump.
 More info on how to find the correct size here.)